Gab (social network): Company

 Utsav Sanduja later joined Gab as COO.
 Sanduja left the company in June 2018.
 In an interview with ABC News, Sanduja said that his wife, who works at a synagogue, had been doxed and received death threats while he worked at Gab: "apparently some of her personal information was found out and my family and I went through quite a lot of abuse, a systemic targeting from really vicious people, and honestly it just took a toll on us mentally".
 On October 28, Büyükkaya announced his resignation from Gab the day after the Pittsburgh synagogue shooting, citing "attacks from the American press" that "ha[d] taken a toll on [him] personally".
 In November 2020, former Facebook software engineer Fosco Marotto joined Gab as CTO.

 In December 2016, Gab was headquartered in Austin, Texas.
 In September 2017, Gab moved its headquarters to Pennsylvania.
 U.S. Securities and Exchange Commission (SEC) filings, as late as March 2018, stated that Torba operated Gab out of a WeWork coworking space in Philadelphia.
 A WeWork spokesperson said that Torba had become a member under his own name, not Gab's, and that his time there had been brief.
 In late October 2018, a Gab spokesperson told The Philadelphia Inquirer that Gab was no longer based in Philadelphia.
 As of January 2019, Gab is headquartered in Clarks Summit, Pennsylvania.

+Gab launched an AI chatbot called Arya in 2025, which has been programmed to act as an "unapologetic right-wing nationalist Christian A.I. model".